kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

         - Hunch: Maybe we need to ignore the 🧝 in the input
           - Let's try!
           - That's it! 🎉
+    - Let's get rid of the unneccesary list first

 ## Open points